Great Eastern Launch Site

 The Brunel Museum is close to the construction and launch site of Brunel’s last project, the Great Eastern (or Leviathan).
 The Great Eastern was an iron sailing steamship and the biggest ship in the world for fifty years.
 It carried enough coal to steam from England to Australia and back again without re-fuelling and was five times bigger than anything else afloat when launched, sideways, at Millwall in 1858.

 You can reach the site by boat, and the best way is one of our weekly tours run in partnership with London Walks.
-Meet Saturday 10.45 Embankment tube and descend to the pier as a group.
+Meet Thursday or Saturday 10.45 Embankment tube and descend to the pier as a group.
 The boat is easiest but costs more than other options (though there are discounts for Travelcard holders).
 The great ship was broken up, but Thames Clippers will take you to the original launch ramps, now landscaped into gardens by the river pier.
 The information board, timbers and a very large chain are not visible from the river, so disembark at Masthouse Terrace on your way to Greenwich, or before turning back for the City.
 We hope to improve the visitor experience and add more information, but meanwhile relax and enjoy the view – the next boat is in twenty minutes:

 Great Eastern Launch Ramps

 Getting there from the Brunel Museum

 The wealth and variety of transport services in Docklands means there are many options, using bus, private ferry, Thames Clipper, tube, London Overground, Docklands Light Railway and a foot tunnel under the river!

 Bus and boat.
 Take bus C10 from Rotherhithe station to the Hilton, then Hilton Hotel ferry to Canary Wharf Pier, then Thames Clipper to Masthouse Terrace Pier.
 The launch ramps are ten paces away.